kaave/mac_setup/README.md

     - GistID: [7c9a416cb1934c28a453](https://gist.github.com/kaave/7c9a416cb1934c28a453)

 - visual-studio-code
-  - install `Visual Studio Code Settings Sync`
+  - install `Settings Sync`
+  - setup plugin
   - `cmd + p` > `Sync: Download`
     - GistID: [9f4a74a7c814a9036fb1db5a5d70e04d](https://gist.github.com/kaave/9f4a74a7c814a9036fb1db5a5d70e04d)